solyarisoftware/dialogs/README.md

+# This project isa abandoned and substituted with [naif](https://github.com/solyaris/naif)

 # (( dialogs ))
 A dialog system for workflows, means: conversations as a compositions of finite-state machine-based dialogs, to delivery business application for instant messaging services through text/speech chat bots.